 The Fastbridge Reading Assessment serves three main purposes: universal screening, progress monitoring, and skill-gap identification.
-On this page we will explain how the different FastBridge Reading Tests inform educators about a student's reading abilities.
+On this page, we will explain how the different FastBridge Reading Tests inform educators about a student's reading abilities.
 Check out our FastBridge practice test questions before you purchase one of our FastBridge Reading test prep packs.

 Hi, I'm Liron.
 FastBridge Assesment Expert at TestPrep-Online